Easy, realistic toddler meal ideas for everyday, busy moms. The best toddler meals for breakfast, lunch, and dinner, plus snack ideas!

 One thing that I like to do is give Little J drained fruit cups from the store.
 It’s super easy to serve him those, and it takes ten seconds of preparation.

 For veggies, I use either a steamed veggie, or I microwave a cup of frozen vegetables.
 Again, super easy and it takes a minute to heat them up.
-If you need some more ideas on how to get your toddler to eat more veggies, check out this post.
+I know it can be hard to get your toddler to eat more vegetables, but just keep trying.

 Here are some of his favorite fruits and veggies (also, I know he doesn’t like a ton of veggies yet, but we’re hopeful he’ll like broccoli and green beans one day!):